Get started with insider risk management

 • Scan for potential insider risks: Run an analytics scan to discover potential insider risks occurring in your org.
 After evaluating results, review recommended policies to set up.

-• Assign permissions to others: If there are additional team members who will be responsible for managing insider risk features, you need to assign them to the appropriate role groups.
+• Assign permissions to others: If there are additional team members who are responsible for managing insider risk features, you need to assign them to the appropriate role groups.

 • Create your first policy: To receive alerts on potentially risky activities, you must set up policies based on predefined templates that define the user activities you want to detect and investigate.